brochacho6/Virgin-Bot/README.md

 # Virgin-Bot
 A Simple Discord Bot coded in Python.
-Please note that this is my first Python Project.
+This was my first actual project but the project is abandoned so thought I'd make it public.